Nehaadobe/E-commerce-App/README.md

 8. It is focused and easy-to-learn.

-9. It is backed by a strong community.
+9. It is backed by a strong community called Facebook.
 ```

 ### Redux & Redux Thunk